rafaqz/Rasters.jl/README.md

 [![Codecov](https://codecov.io/gh/rafaqz/GeoData.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/rafaqz/GeoData.jl)
 [![Aqua.jl Quality Assurance](https://img.shields.io/badge/Aquajl-%F0%9F%8C%A2-aqua.svg)](https://github.com/JuliaTesting/Aqua.jl)

-GeoData.jl defines common types and methods for working with spatial data, such as 2 or multidimensional raster arrays, multi-array stacks, and series of stacks or arrays spread over multiple files.
+GeoData.jl defines common types and methods for reading, writing and manipulating spatial data, currently raster arrays like GeoTIFF and NetCDF, multi-array stacks, and series of stacks or geoarrays spread over multiple files.
 It provides a standardised interface that allows many source data types to be used with identical syntax.

 Data loaded with GeoData.jl has some special properties:

 - Plots are always oriented the right way.
 Even if you reverse or permute a `GeoArray` it will still plot the right way!
 - Regions and points selected with `Between` and `Contains` select the right points or whole intervals no matter the order of the index or it's position in the cell.
 - For `Projected` mode `GRDarray` and `GDALarray` You can index in any projection you want to by setting the `mappedcrs` keyword on construction.
 You don't even need to know the underlying projection, the conversion is handled automatically.
 This means lat/lon `EPSG(4326)` can be used across all sources seamlessly if you need that.
 - Packages building on GeoData.jl can treat `AbstractGeoSeries`, `AbstractGeoStack`, and `AbstrackGeoArray` as black boxes:
   - The data could hold tiff or netcdf files, `Array`s in memory or `CuArray`s on the GPU - they will all behave in the same way.
   - `AbstractGeoStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `GeoArray` in memory, but be treated as if they are all the same thing.
   - Modelling packages do not have to deal with the specifics of spatial file types directly.

 GeoData.jl extends
 [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl) so that